Moses-Code-Dev/Github-copilot-Fix/README.md

     - Right click on "core-1.1.28" in the same folder
     - Open archive
     - Navigate to "com\github\copilot\lang\agent\"
-    - Replace CopilotAgent.class with the downloaded one
+    - Replace CopilotAgent.class with above file

   That's is all, copilot should work now.